Land multiple interviews weekly through a targeted application approach.

 People often get uncomfortable when they feel like someone is asking for something big.
 Especially if you are reaching out to someone for the first time, you want to make your request as small and easy as possible.

 We see candidates make the common mistake of coming out of the gate with a huge ask - such as saying in their outreach email that they’d like help getting a job.
 Ah!
 That’s way too big of a request!

-Your goal is to not scare them off before you even get them on the phone! ;)
+Your goal is not to scare them off before you even get them on the phone! ;)

-Ok, enough about that.
+OK, enough about that.
 Let’s move on to putting together your application.

 By the time you start focusing on submitting applications and positioning yourself for specific roles, you should have a solid resume complete.
 If you haven’t done that already, head on over to our Resume Guide.

 You’ll stand out (in a really positive way!) if you submit a resume that’s tailored to the job you’re applying to.
 We recommend doing a “Save As” of your resume and updating it to include the job title of the role you’re interested in.

 Then, tailor your summary and bullet points to incorporate the keywords and phrases used throughout the job posting.
 This conveys your experience directly translates to the work you hope to be doing.